 Use a flea yard spray to exterminate fleas around the perimeter of your home.
 Be sure to practice safety when using any type of bug spray, as they can be toxic to your pets.
 Using a pet-safe pest deterrent will be a better solution, especially if your cat has the luxury of playing outside.

 How to Prevent Fleas on Cats

-As mentioned above, prevention is key in keeping your cat safe from fleas and other pests.
+As mentioned above, prevention is key to keeping your cat safe from fleas and other pests.
 The best way to treat fleas on cats is with topical flea medicine administered monthly or tri-monthly, depending on the dose.

 Talk to your vet about the best and safest preventative flea treatments for cats.
 Flea medications don't have to be

-Remember – only give your cat anti-flea medicine that is made for cats.
+Remember: Only give your cat anti-flea medicine that is made for cats.
 Do not use anti-flea medicine for dogs as the ingredients are different and can cause a fatal reaction.

 Flea collars are another way to prevent fleas.
 These collars will repel fleas from your cat’s neck and head.
 However, they may not be as effective for other areas of the body.